rupadarshiray/rupadarshiray.github.io/content/academia/my-masters-at-iiserm.md

 title: 'My Masters at IISER Mohali'
 ---

 I joined IISER Mohali's BSMS programme in the sciences in December '21 hoping to learn physics and math.
-I graduated with a Masters in Mathematics in June '26.
+I graduated with a Batchelors and Masters in Mathematics in June '26.

 The notes I took for various math courses are at [[my-notes-during-masters]].